 Always hungry?
-Do you have a hard time skipping a meal?
+Are you having a hard time skipping meals?

 Are you fighting with skin problems such as acne or skin tags?